Bella calamidades

-Bella Calamidades (Beautiful But Unlucky) is a Spanish-language romantic thriller telenovela produced by RTI Producciones for Caracol Television and Telemundo.It is a tongue-in-cheek romance story, it features a woman plagued by bad luck.
+Bella calamidades (Beautiful But Unlucky) is a Spanish-language telenovela produced by RTI Producciones for Caracol Televisión and Telemundo.
+It is a tongue-in-cheek romance story, it features a woman plagued by bad luck.

-The filming started in late 2009 and ended in 2010, but it was until September 16, 2013 when the serial debuted on Telemundo.
-Telemundo aired 2 hours of the serial weekdays at 12pm/11c central, replacing 5 Viudas Sueltas.
+The filming started in late 2009 and ended in 2010, and aired in Caracol TV between March 24, 2010 and November 23, 2010, but it was until September 16, 2013 when the serial debuted on Telemundo.
+Telemundo aired 2 hours of the serial weekdays at 12pm/11c, replacing 5 Viudas Sueltas.
 The series ended on January 3, 2014 with Avenida Brasil replacing it.
 The series stars Danna García and Segundo Cernadas.

 Plot

 The story involves a beautiful, passionate woman named Lola, who is an outcast in a town dominated by superstition.
 Convinced that she brings misfortune to everyone, Lola shies away from other people.
 When her hiding place is discovered, she returns to her home town, when a series of freakish events inevitably lead to tragedy.
 Heartbroken and fearing for her life at the hands of the villagers, Lola loves hope one man's love and another's generosity change her life.
 No one trusts her except for the man who truly loves her.